Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 FITNESS LEVEL: No worries, you do not need to be very fit to do this hike, only a moderate fitness level is needed – there are no hard climbs.

-In the unlikely event of worsening weather conditions, you might need to stay there overnight (that only happened 4 times in 30 years).
+In the unlikely event of worsening weather conditions, you might need to stay there overnight (that has only happened 4 times in 30 years).
 But no worries, they are fully prepared for it – there are tents and enough food to feed 100 people for 5 days.
 That would actually be fun, don’t you think?

 PRICE: $450 NZD per person for the Heli hike tour.
 They do many other tours including an overnight one, check the full list here.